 You will also notice that the consistency seems to change as you approach the 219°F temperature.
 The bubbles will turn into larger, more viscous and stickier bubbles than before, like below.

 There may be a temptation to go to higher temperatures in order to achieve thicker syrup.
-While this is the case, and the syrup will become thicker, it will also become more prone to crystalization.
-Below is some maple syrup that was heated to 230°F. After several weeks on the shelf, significant ‘rock-candy’ crystalization had occured.
+While this is the case, and the syrup will become thicker, it will also become more prone to crystallization.
+Below is some maple syrup that was heated to 230°F. After several weeks on the shelf, significant ‘rock-candy’ crystallization had occurred.

-Then pour the syrup into the canning jars while it is still hot.
+Then pour the syrup into the canning jars or Maple Syrup Bottles while it is still hot.
 When you hear a ‘pop’, you know that they have sealed.